utahjohnnymontana/DVD-Rip-Prep/README.md

 ### The Twilight Zone (1985)

 These episodes are mostly hard telecined, but a few are mixed to a crazy degree, with hundreds of frame rate transitions.
+Episode 1&2 has 323 segments and took more than a day to process!
 I can't imagine what the editing process was like.
 The mixed episodes need a MINSEG of 1.

+### The Virginian (1962)

+Hard telecined all the way through.
+Ran successfully with default settings.

 ### Wagon Train (1957)